wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/websites-dotnet-webjobs-sdk.md

 This article explains what the WebJobs SDK is, reviews some common scenarios it is useful for, and gives an overview of how you use it in your code.

-[WebJobs](/documentation/articles/websites-webjobs-resources) is a feature of Azure that enables you to run a program or script in the same context as a web app, API app, or mobile app.
-The purpose of the [WebJobs SDK](/documentation/articles/websites-webjobs-resources) is to simplify the code you write for common tasks that a WebJob can perform, such as image processing, queue processing, RSS aggregation, file maintenance, and sending emails.
+[WebJobs](/documentation/articles/websites-webjobs-resources/) is a feature of Azure that enables you to run a program or script in the same context as a web app, API app, or mobile app.
+The purpose of the [WebJobs SDK](/documentation/articles/websites-webjobs-resources/) is to simplify the code you write for common tasks that a WebJob can perform, such as image processing, queue processing, RSS aggregation, file maintenance, and sending emails.
 The WebJobs SDK has built-in features for working with Azure Storage and Service Bus, for scheduling tasks and handling errors, and for many other common scenarios.
-In addition, it's designed to be extensible, and there's an [open source repository for extensions](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview).
+In addition, it's designed to be extensible.
+The [WebJobs SDK is open source](https://github.com/Azure/azure-webjobs-sdk/), and there's an [open source repository for extensions](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview).

 The WebJobs SDK includes the following components: